Quantum computing: Skepticism

-The large number of candidates demonstrates that quantum computing, despite rapid progress, is still in its infancy.
+Physical realizations

+A practical quantum computer must use a physical system as a programmable quantum register.
+Researchers are exploring several technologies as candidates for reliable qubit implementations.
+Superconductors and trapped ions are some of the most developed proposals, but experimentalists are considering other hardware possibilities as well.

+For example, topological quantum computer approaches are being explored for more fault-tolerance computing systems.

+The first quantum logic gates were implemented with trapped ions and prototype general-purpose machines with up to 20 qubits have been realized.
+However, the technology behind these devices combines complex vacuum equipment, lasers, and microwave and radio frequency equipment, making full-scale processors difficult to integrate with standard computing equipment.
+Moreover, the trapped ion system itself has engineering challenges to overcome.

+The largest commercial systems are based on superconductor devices and have scaled to 2000 qubits.
+However, the error rates for larger machines have been on the order of 5%.
+Technologically, these devices are all cryogenic and scaling to large numbers of qubits requires wafer-scale integration, a serious engineering challenge by itself.

+Potential applications

+With focus on business management's point of view, the potential applications of quantum computing into four major categories are cybersecurity, data analytics and artificial intelligence, optimization and simulation, and data management and searching.

+Other applications include healthcare (i.e., drug discovery), financial modeling, and natural language processing.

 Theory

 Computability

 Any computational problem solvable by a classical computer is also solvable by a quantum computer.
 Intuitively, this is because it is believed that all physical phenomena, including the operation of classical computers, can be described using quantum mechanics, which underlies the operation of quantum computers.

 Conversely, any problem solvable by a quantum computer is also solvable by a classical computer.
 It is possible to simulate both quantum and classical computers manually with just some paper and a pen, if given enough time.
 More formally, any quantum computer can be simulated by a Turing machine.
 In other words, quantum computers provide no additional power over classical computers in terms of computability.
-This means that quantum computers cannot solve undecidable problems like the halting problem and the existence of quantum computers does not disprove the Church–Turing thesis.
+This means that quantum computers cannot solve undecidable problems like the halting problem, and the existence of quantum computers does not disprove the Church–Turing thesis.